 Familiarize yourself with the structure of an Animate document that another developer created.

 Find all the instances of a particular symbol or action.

 Print the navigable display list that appears in the Movie Explorer.

 The Movie Explorer has a Panel menu and a context menu with options for performing operations on selected items or modifying the Movie Explorer display.
 A check mark with a triangle below it in the Movie Explorer panel indicates the Panel menu.

 The Movie Explorer has slightly different functionality when you are working with screens.

 To show text, symbols, ActionScript, imported files, or frames and layers, click one or more of the filtering buttons to the right of the Show option.
 To customize which items to show, click the Customize button.
-Select options in the Show area of the Movie Explorer Settings dialog box to view those elements.
+To view those elements, select options in the Show area of the Movie Explorer Settings dialog box.